Skip to main content

 Conservation And Sustainability

 The park faces significant pressure from urban expansion in both Niterói and Maricá, with informal housing developments encroaching on the park buffer zone.
 Beach visitor management is a central challenge, with vehicle access to the beachfront creating pollution, compaction, and disturbance to nesting wildlife.
 INEA has implemented seasonal access restrictions for sea turtle nesting areas and works with volunteer groups to monitor nesting activity.
-The community origins of the park create strong civil society engagement in conservation activities, with local surf schools and environmental groups conducting regular beach cleanups and educational programs.
+The community origins of the park create strong civil society engagement in conservation activities, with local environmental groups conducting regular beach cleanups and educational programs.
 The park's connectivity to the APA de Maricá protects a broader coastal landscape and supports wildlife movement between forest fragments.

 Visitor Ratings